vaishnavisen/vaishnavisen.github.io/_posts/2023-03-02-flying-dog-internationally.md

 In addition to my passport/visa documents and the airline ticket, we needed:

 i.
 USDA Health Certificate

-I made an appointment with my dog's vet (USDA accredited) for a health check up.
-He also confirmed the presence of microchip and its serial number.
+I reached out to my USDA accredited vet's office and they were ready to help.
+I made an appointment during which the vet confirmed my dog was fit to travel and verified he was microchipped.
 He then completed the [Health Certificate form for India](https://www.aphis.usda.gov/pet-travel/health-certificates/non-eu/india-dogs.pdf) and submitted it digitally for USDA endorsement.
 It took ~4 days to receive the endorsed certicate online (my vet made sure to follow up with USDA over the phone).
 The certificate was valid for 30 days.
 I did hear that some USDA offices provide only a 10 day validity.

 ii.
 Vaccination Record